Tesseract-Network/strategy/README.md

 Choosing a name for this startup...

+- Geometry related (because agent networks can be complicated, so the geometry of them, hence the names):
-- Tesseract: nice name, but all domains are taken, used in the wild for whatever
+  - Tesseract: nice name (it's the most famous 4 dimensional shape), but all domains are taken, used in the wild for whatever.
+Ok but tesseractlab.net is available also tesseract.it, consider it
   - Tesserhack/Tesserhackt: I don't like them that much, but the domains are there
+  - pentatope: another 4 dimensional shape, but more domains are available
+  - polytope: $n$-dimensional generalization of polygons.
+Some domains are available
+  - Choron: suffix used for 4 dimensional shapes, sounds good, many domains are available
+  - Polychoron: general name for a 4 dimensional shape, many domains are available
+  - Polykoron: fancy variation of polychoron, all domains available
+- Payment related:
   - gentPay: remainds of "agent" and "pay", but [gent](https://www.merriam-webster.com/dictionary/gent) also means "graceful" or "gentleman"/"noble", giving a sense of exclusivity and elegance.
 The domains are available (.com is expensive, but it's there).
-I prefer this to "AgentPay" because it looks less human, just for robots, in theory an agent enabled payment system should be available also to humans.
+I prefer this to "AgentPay" (actually used by Mastercard) because it looks less human, just for robots, in theory an agent enabled payment system should be available also to humans.
   - Paygent: gives even more the idea of "pay agent" and seems a full word, but I like it a little less, also some domains are already taken.

 ## Resources